Climate

-Share Climate, Environment, and Parks on Facebook Share Climate, Environment, and Parks on Twitter Share Climate, Environment, and Parks on Linkedin Email Climate, Environment, and Parks link
+Share Climate on Facebook Share Climate on Twitter Share Climate on Linkedin Email Climate link

-Climate: Existing concept, to be emphasized more (possibly as a new chapter)
+Climate: Existing concept, to be emphasized in a new chapter

 The City of Bellingham has long been committed to working towards our vision of a sustainable, equitable, and healthy community where current and future generations can thrive.
 In response to rapid climate change caused by human activity, our city has already taken bold and immediate action to reduce and prepare for the human health and environmental impacts of climate change.
 Learn all about Bellingham’s climate action and our key strategies here.